On death row for 20 years…

 Manuel’s legal team believes Manuel is innocent of these crimes.
 The case against him was riddled with inconsistencies, plagued by prosecutorial double dealing and built upon the testimony of a man who later confessed to the crime.

 In April 2010, after a long-running hearing before Judge Jerome Winsberg, his lawyers concluded their presentation of evidence of Manuel’s innocence and of prosecutorial misconduct committed in the original trial.
-Manuel is still waiting for the judge’s decision.
+That trial culminated in the judge throwing out Manuel’s death sentence while keeping his conviction for murder intact.

-Manuel’s hope is for a new trial in which he has a chance to present all the evidence.
+Manuel’s case now goes into federal court.
+He still hopes for a new trial in which he has a chance to present all the evidence.
 His legal team is confident that in a fair trial a jury will find him not guilty.

 On this site you’ll find information about Manuel’s case and ways in which you can help.
 We will provide updates as soon as they are available, including, if necessary, other avenues of action.